JuliaAstro/LombScargle.jl/docs/index.rst

-The module defines a new ``LombScargle.Periodogram`` data type, which, however, is not exported because you will most probably not need to directly manipulate ``LombScargle.Periodogram`` objects.
+The module defines a new ``LombScargle.Periodogram`` data type, which, however, is not exported because you will most probably not need to directly manipulate such objects.
 This data type holds both the frequency and the power vectors of the periodogram.

 The main function provided by the package is ``lombscargle``: